Fukuyama Castle 福山城

 A castle rebuilt from the ashes of war to honor its rich history

-Originally built in 1622, Fukuyama Castle was once the capital of the Bingo Fukuyama Han.
-Its original owners, the Mizuno clan, surrounded the castle with two moats fed by an inlet connected to the Seto Sea.
+Originally built in 1622, Fukuyama Castle was once the capital of the Bingo Fukuyama Domain.
+Its original owners, the Mizuno clan, surrounded the castle with two moats fed by an inlet connected to the Seto Inland Sea.
 The castle has changed hands many times over the years.
-Marugame Han took over for two years; then, Matsudaira Tadamasa held dominion for around a decade before the Abe clan ruled the castle between 1710 and 1874.
-Now, the castle is the property of Japan.
+It temporarily became a shogunal demesne; then, Matsudaira Tadamasa held dominion for around a decade before the Abe clan ruled the castle between 1710 and 1874.
+Now, the castle is the property of the city.

-- The Sanzoinari and Bingogokoku shrines, located in the same complex
+- The Sanzoinari shrine, located in the same complex and the nearby Bingogokoku shrine

 How to Get There